Squirrel Appreciation Day

 Related Information

 Not everyone likes squirrels.
-If you consider them a pest, the following link is for you:
+So, if you consider them a pest, the following link is for you:

 Backyard Birds – feeding and watching them.